If you have chickens laying soft eggs and aren’t sure what to do about it, you’re in luck because I have plenty of answers.

 Soft eggs can also be a sick chicken symptom.
 If your hen’s body isn’t feeling healthy, she will use dietary nutrients to fight off the illness – and not on creating an egg shell.

-A soft egg can indicate any sort of illness, from a bacterial infection to a virus to trauma, and more.
+A soft egg can indicate any sort of illness, from a bacterial infection, to bumblefoot, to a virus, to trauma, and more.
 If you think your hen is sick, then only a vet can diagnose her exact illness and recommend a treatment.

 In my experience, once the illness is resolved, the hen starts laying healthy shelled eggs again.